ebi-gene-expression-group/atlas-web-single-cell/README.md

 Depending on your OS and Docker settings you might be able to run Gradle from your host machine without a container, and access Solr, ZooKeeper and Postgres via mapped ports on `localhost`.
 We know this is possible in Linux, but we’ve found it to be problematic in macOS.
-It’s probably due to the way DNS in Docker Compose works (i.e., ZooKeeper resolves `localhost` to an unknown IP address).
+It’s probably due to the way DNS in Docker Compose works: ZooKeeper resolves `localhost` to an unknown IP address.
 As they say, networking is hard.
 YMMV.

 ### Before you start
 Check with `docker ps` and `docker container ls -a` that no services used during tests are running or stopped, respectively.
-These are `scxa-solrcloud-1`, `scxa-solrcloud-2`, `scxa-zk-1`, `scxa-zk-2`, `scxa-zk-3`, `scxa-postgres-test`, `scxa-flyway-test` and `scxa-gradle`.
+These are `scxa-solrcloud-0`, `scxa-solrcloud-1`, `scxa-zk-0`, `scxa-zk-1`, `scxa-zk-2`, `scxa-postgres-test`, `scxa-flyway-test` and `scxa-gradle`.
 We want to start with a clean application context every time we execute the test task.
 Here are two useful commands:
 ```bash